 |Monthly Tech-Tip |

 The slower approach at the end is important to even out the kiln chamber, that is why a longer hold is not needed at top temperature.
 The drop-and-hold is important, this helps heal pinholes and blisters.
 The cool is freefall.
-Your rate-of-fall may be quite different than ours, depending on how well your kiln is insulated and how heavily it is loaded.
+Your rate-of-fall may be quite different than ours, depending on how well your kiln is insulated, how big it is and how heavily it is loaded.

 |1||55°C/hr to 121C||100°F/hr to 250F||60min||2:45||Water smoking step|